TheStig294/100-more-randomats-pack-2/README.md

 ## You're on the case, detective...

 Only detectives can search bodies, all other players can only call a detective over to search a body.\
+NOTE: This randomat is disabled by default as it normally doesn't have any impact on the round in practice.\
 \
-_ttt_randomat_detectivesearch_ - Default: 1 - Whether this randomat is enabled
+_ttt_randomat_detectivesearch_ - Default: 0 - Whether this randomat is enabled

 ## You just triggered my trap card!